solechang/ITP-404/week9 - JSONP, Facebook Graph API, Templating/readme.md

 Please style this assignment a little bit to easily differentiate each of the rendered page sections.

-Lastly, within each rendered page section, I want you to create an element with the text "More Info".
-When "More Info" is clicked, it toggles another section containing more data about that page.
-This can be any data you want from the Graph request, but there be other useful details pertaining to that page.
+Lastly, within each rendered Facebook Page section, I want you to create an element with the text "More Info".
+When "More Info" is clicked, it toggles another section containing more data about that Facebook Page.
+This can be any data you want from the Graph FQL request, but there should be other useful details pertaining to that Facebook Page.

 __Hint:__ You will need to use event delegation to bind event listeners to the generated HTML.